DTFsquad/100-days-of-code/log.md

 ### Day 2: Octomber 28, 2018

 **Today's Progress**: Just couple of challenges finished today.
-Iwill need to spped up my learning each day in order to have a full grasp on the FrontEnd side until the end of December in order to get on board with Job Guarantee programme on Just IT.
+I will need to speed up my learning each day in order to have a full grasp on the FrontEnd side until the end of December in order to get on board with Job Guarantee programme on Just IT.

 **Thoughts** Not a great start in my first day as learning.
 Being at work over weekend, sometimes I try to learn sometimes in between work task and I get caught up with work chores.